-Partner / Advokat, Co-Head of Corporate & M&A and Head of Middle East Desk
+Partner / Advokat, Co-Head of Corporate & M&A, Head of Capital Markets and Head of Middle East Desk

 Corporate and M&A, Banking and Finance, Capital Markets, Commercial, Dispute Resolution, Industrials, Life sciences, Media, Sports and Entertainment, Middle East Group, TechnologySend me an email +45 82 51 51 00 +45 27 74 05 04

 Magnusson joins the Tech Nordic Advocates communit...